Integration of AI and machine learning in warehouse logistics – Global developments in Germany, EU, USA and Japan – Image: Xpert.Digital

 AI in supply chain and enterprise software (SCM, DCM, ERP)

-Not only individual robots, but also the software in the background plays a crucial role in AI integration in warehouse logistics.
-Modern supply chain management (SCM) systems and enterprise resource planning (ERP) solutions are increasingly equipped with AI functions to improve planning, control and administration along the supply chain.
-The term demand-chain management (DCM) also appears in this context-here the focus is especially on customer demand and the supply chain based on it.
-In all of these systems, AI can serve as a kind of intelligent layer that significantly enhances the classic functions.
+Not only individual robots, but also the underlying software plays a crucial role in AI integration in warehouse logistics.
+Modern supply chain management (SCM) systems and enterprise resource planning (ERP) solutions are increasingly being equipped with AI functions to improve planning, control, and management along the supply chain.
+The term demand chain management (DCM) also appears in this context – here, the focus is specifically on customer demand and the supply chain aligned with it.
+AI can serve as a kind of intelligent layer in all these systems, significantly enhancing the traditional functions.

-A central example is the Warehouse Management System (WMS)-the software that manages all processes in the warehouse (from receipt of goods to storage and picking to goods output).
-In the past, a WMS worked according to firmly programmed rules.
-In the meantime, however, manufacturers integrate AI modules that make the WMS "smarter".
-For example, the Polish fashion retailer LPP has implemented a AI solution (PSIWMS AI) in its warehouse management system that uses machine learning mechanisms for process optimization.
-The result was significantly shorter picking trails and overall a higher efficiency in the warehouse.
-This shows: AI can add existing logistics software in such a way that it learns from its own operating data and improves processes independently.
-A AI-based WMS can, for example, recognize which items are often ordered together and whose storage spaces move closer together (automated layout optimization).
-Or it prioritizes orders dynamically according to available resources, traffic conditions or shipping dates.
+A key example is the warehouse management system (WMS) – the software that manages all warehouse operations (from goods receipt and putaway to order picking and goods issue).
+In the past, WMSs operated according to pre-programmed rules.
+Now, however, manufacturers are integrating AI modules that make the WMS "smarter."
+For example, the Polish fashion retailer LPP implemented an AI solution (PSIwms AI) in its warehouse management system that uses machine learning mechanisms to optimize processes.
+The result was significantly shorter picking routes and overall greater warehouse efficiency.
+This demonstrates that AI can complement existing logistics software by enabling it to learn from its own operational data and independently improve processes.
+An AI-supported WMS can, for example, recognize which items are frequently ordered together and move their storage locations closer together accordingly (automated layout optimization).
+Or it can dynamically prioritize orders based on available resources, traffic conditions, or shipping deadlines.

 Supply chain management systems

-Supply chain management systems with AI support go one step further by looking at the entire supply chain beyond the individual bearing.
-They use AI to make end-to-end optimizations: to compensate for the stocks across several storage locations, to optimally utilize transport capacities and to react flexibly to disorders.
-AI-based SCM tools can bring large amounts of data from different sources-e.g. weather data, traffic information, supplier information-and thus adapt delivery plans in real time.
-Oracle, for example, describes that companies use AI to balance stocks and find fuel -efficient delivery routes, far more efficient than it would be possible with conventional software.
-For example, such a system could automatically calculate an alternative route for subsequent trucks in the event of a suddenly blocked traffic route and the affected deliveries.
-Or it notices quality problems with a certain supplier and warns in time before faulty parts get into the camp.
+Supply chain management systems with AI support go a step further by looking beyond the individual warehouse to the entire supply chain.
+They use AI to perform end-to-end optimizations: for example, balancing inventory across multiple warehouse locations, optimizing transport capacity, and responding flexibly to disruptions.
+AI-powered SCM tools can aggregate large volumes of data from various sources—such as weather data, traffic information, and supplier information—and thus adjust delivery schedules in real time.
+Oracle describes how companies use AI to balance inventory levels and find fuel-efficient delivery routes far more efficiently than would be possible with conventional software.
+Such a system could, for example, automatically calculate an alternative route for subsequent trucks if a road is suddenly closed and reschedule the affected deliveries.
+Or it could detect quality problems at a specific supplier and provide timely warnings before defective parts reach the warehouse.

-Large ERP providers such as SAP or Oracle have already integrated AI functions in their products.
-SAP speaks of "Business AI" within the ERP modules, which should optimize warehousing, order processing and transport with AI-supported knowledge.
-Oracle emphasizes that AI systems can recognize patterns in supply chains that remain hidden for humans, for example to predict customer demand more precisely and thus enable more economically efficient inventory management.
-Microsoft and specialized logistics software providers also offer AI modules that are clinking into existing processes.
-Standard interfaces are often provided with ERP systems, so that AI models (for example for forecasts) can work relatively quickly with the company data.
-For example, a AI model for sales forecast can be integrated directly into the ERP order processing: the system then automatically creates order suggestions for supplies in purchasing, based on the ML forecast.
+Major ERP providers like SAP and Oracle have already integrated AI functionalities into their products.
+SAP refers to this as "Business AI" within its ERP modules, which are designed to optimize processes such as warehousing, order processing, and transportation using AI-powered insights.
+Oracle emphasizes that AI systems can recognize patterns in supply chains that remain hidden to humans, enabling more accurate predictions of customer demand and thus more cost-effective inventory management.
+Microsoft and specialized logistics software providers also offer AI modules that integrate seamlessly into existing processes.
+Standard interfaces to ERP systems are often provided, allowing AI models (for example, for forecasting) to work with company data relatively quickly.
+For instance, an AI model for sales forecasting can be directly integrated into ERP order processing: The system then automatically generates purchase order suggestions based on the machine learning predictions.

-A easily understandable software use are AI chatbots for logistics.
-These digital assistants can be integrated into warehouse management systems or transport management systems and help employees such as external partners to quickly get information.
-In the storage context, chatbots could answer questions, for example, à la “Where is Article XY?” or "How high is the current existence of product z?" - And in a matter of seconds, around the clock.
-You can accept order inquiries or predict delivery times.
-Internally, such assistants relieve the staff of time -consuming research work, externally improve customer service (e.g. information on the warehouse status of an order).
+One easily understood application of AI software is the use of chatbots in logistics.
+These digital assistants can be integrated into warehouse management systems or transportation management systems and help employees and external partners quickly access information.
+In a warehouse context, chatbots could, for example, answer questions like "Where is item XY located?" or "What is the current stock level of product Z?" – and do so in seconds, around the clock.
+They can accept order requests or predict delivery times.
+Internally, such assistants relieve staff of time-consuming research tasks; externally, they improve customer service (e.g., providing information on the stock status of an order).

-In summary, AI penetrates the software landscape in logistics at all levels.
-From WMS to SCM/DCM to ERP, classic systems are supplemented by AI to enable automated decisions.
-Integration is important: the AI solutions must fit seamlessly into existing processes.
-Thanks to cloud technology and standardized interfaces, this is getting easier.
-Today, companies can often add AI functions to their existing systems as an extension.
-Nevertheless, successful implementation remains a task that requires know-how-the correct data must be available, the models trained and continuously monitored.
-Once this has been mastered, AI-based software systems offer considerable added value: transparency, speed and proactive control become new normality in warehouse logistics.
+In summary, AI is permeating the logistics software landscape at all levels.
+From WMS and SCM/DCM to ERP, traditional systems are being augmented by AI to enable automated decision-making.
+Integration is crucial: AI solutions must fit seamlessly into existing processes.
+Thanks to cloud technology and standardized interfaces, this is becoming increasingly easy.
+Companies can often add AI functionalities as an extension to their existing systems.
+Nevertheless, successful implementation remains a task requiring expertise – the right data must be available, the models trained, and continuously monitored.
+Once this is mastered, AI-supported software systems offer significant added value: transparency, speed, and proactive control become the new normal in warehouse logistics.

 Xpert partner in warehouse planning and construction

-Challenges of AI implementation: This is how companies master investments and IT hurdles
+Challenges of AI implementation: How companies overcome investments and IT hurdles – Image: Xpert.Digital

 Practical examples from companies

-Many companies worldwide already use AI successfully in their warehouse and logistics processes.
-Here are some practical examples that show how diverse the applications are:
+Many companies worldwide are already successfully using AI in their warehousing and logistics processes.
+Here are some practical examples that demonstrate the diverse range of applications:

 Amazon (USA)